sethsec/celerystalk/README.md

 [![asciicast](https://asciinema.org/a/1Ucw8RKjwmWMaBAovXa772c4z.png)](https://asciinema.org/a/1Ucw8RKjwmWMaBAovXa772c4z)

-**[Bug Bounty Mode]** - How to scan a bug bounty program by simply defining what domains/hosts are in scope and what is out of scope
+**[Bug Bounty Mode]** - How to scan a bug bounty program by simply defining what domains/hosts are in scope and what is out of scope.
 ```bash
 Not ready yet.
 Coming soon...
 ```